-Laura originally joined Hyphen in 2015, in London, initially as a technician, before becoming an architect in 2016.
+Laura originally joined Hyphen in 2015, in London, initially as a technician, before becoming an architect in 2016, and an associate in Milan in 2022.
 In London, Laura worked on a wide range of retail projects for some of the world’s most well-known brands.

 During the pandemic, however, Laura made the decision to leave the UK to return to her native Italy.
 This initially meant leaving Hyphen, but Laura soon had the opportunity to collaborate with us in Italy as a freelance architect, working this time with our Milan office.
 What was meant to be a short collaboration led to a job offer for a permanent position in Milan.

 Since then, Laura has been instrumental to our success in Milan, bringing a wealth of experience in retail architecture to collaborate with clients, consultants and colleagues on a host of key projects.
-Laura also works closely with our Milan office head, Giacomo Spinelli, in developing our business in Italy.
+Laura also works closely with our Milan director, Giacomo Spinelli, in developing our business in Italy.

 “One of my favourite memories at Hyphen is when I travelled to New York with Alan (Director of our London office).
 We met a client and spent a couple of days there – it was an amazing experience. ”